Missourians to vote on paid sick leave, minimum wage hike next month

 Minimum wage

-The increase would affect over 562,000 workers in the state, according to the Missouri Budget Project, or nearly one in every four workers.
+The increase would affect more than 562,000 workers in the state, according to the Missouri Budget Project, or nearly one in every four workers.
 The minimum wage would be adjusted based on inflation every year after 2026.

 McCarty said most members in Associated Industries of Missouri already pay at least $15 hourly, though they may not realize the “whole wage scale will slide up,” meaning raising the minimum wage could have spillover effects on other wages, for businesses to remain competitive.